OBGYN, Pregnancy and Childbirth Care

 Sharp caregivers are committed to your baby's safety.
 They're also required to inform you about car seat safety laws before you leave the hospital.
 But since they're not allowed to help with the placement of the car seat, including installation and placing the baby, make sure it's ready to go for that very first pickup.

-Whether brand-new or a "terrible two," your child's age will dictate how you use your car seat.
-Children should be kept in rear-facing car seats until age two, or until they have reached height and weight maximums set by the seat's manufacturer.
+Whether brand-new or a "terrible two," your child's height or weight will dictate how you use your car seat.
+Children should be kept in rear-facing car seats until they have reached height and weight maximums set by the seat's manufacturer.
 And while it may be comforting for the young ones, never have your baby swaddled when in the car seat.

 Technical tips for a safe trip.